doc-detective/doc-detective/README.md

 ### Custom analytics servers

-If you opt into sending analytics, you can add additional servers that `doc-unit-test` should send the analytics object to.
+If you opt into sending analytics, you can add additional servers that Doc Detective should send the analytics object to.
 Custom servers are specified in your config and have the following schema.

 `params` and `headers` are optional.